Back to Incidents

 Root Cause

-Primary Cause: Coordinated DDoS attack targeting r0cket’s TOR exit nodes, originating from compromised or malicious infrastructure across multiple cloud providers:
+Primary Cause: Coordinated DDoS attack targeting TOR exit nodes, originating from compromised or malicious infrastructure across multiple cloud providers.
+AWS EC2 instances generated the primary attack vector with traffic several factors above baseline, while Hetzner infrastructure contributed secondary attack traffic at 2x baseline levels.

-Attack Pattern: Multiple TOR operators reported simultaneous attacks on their exit nodes, suggesting a coordinated effort to overload TOR exit capacity.
-This appears to be an attempt to force TOR traffic to exit through specific nodes by making other exit nodes unavailable.
+Attack Pattern: Multiple TOR operators reported simultaneous attacks on their exit nodes during the same timeframe, suggesting a coordinated effort to overload TOR exit capacity.
+The attack pattern indicates an attempt to force TOR traffic to exit through specific nodes by making other exit nodes unavailable, representing a significant threat to TOR network anonymity.

 Amplifying Factor: Misconfigured BGP Multi-Exit Discriminator (MED) values prevented optimal traffic engineering during the attack.
-The incorrect MED configuration forced traffic through congested paths instead of distributing load across available upstream providers, significantly increasing packet loss beyond what the attack volume alone would have caused.
+The incorrect MED configuration (uniform value of 100 across all paths) forced traffic through congested paths instead of distributing load across available upstream providers, significantly increasing packet loss beyond what the attack volume alone would have caused.

 Resolution